National Order of José Matías Delgado

 The National Order of José Matías Delgado (Orden Nacional de José Matías Delgado) is a distinction granted by the Republic of El Salvador to Heads of State, Salvadoran citizens, or foreigners who are distinguished by eminent services to the country through extraordinary civil virtues which are humanitarian, scientific, literary, artistic, political, or military.
 The President of El Salvador is the Grand Master of the Order.

 Design

-The order is named after José Matías Delgado, a Salvadoran priest and doctor known as The Father of the Salvadoran Fatherland who lived from 1767 to 1832.
-He was a leader in the independence movement of El Salvador from Spain and then later Mexico.

-Grades

-The order is awarded in 6 classes: